clesk/clesk.github.io/index.md

   <div markdown="1">

 ### **Climate impacts on agriculture and water resources**
-How changes in precipitation and evaporation characteristics affect crop yields and the continental water balance.
+ - How changes in precipitation and evaporation characteristics affect the continental water balance.
+ - How much the crop benefits higher carbon dioxide might offset the impacts of more extreme heat and drought.

   </div>
 </div>